7 car rental insurance mistakes and how to avoid them

 Often you need to buy multiple insurance policies to cover yourself for various different things - collision damage waiver, roadside assistance, third party liability etc.

-Don’t buy insurance that covers you against water-damages when you know there’s no way that your car can get damaged by water/floods etc. Also, look for insurance providers that have everything included in one single product.
-RentalCover.com offers different products to best suit you - with everything included in one product.
+Don’t buy insurance that covers you against water damages when you know there’s no way that your car can get damaged by water/floods etc. Also, look for insurance providers that have everything included in one single product.
+RentalCover.com offers different products to best suit you.

 Mistake #5: Ignoring the 24-hour clock.

 Third-party providers often sell insurance based on calendar days whereas rental car companies offer insurance based on 24-hour periods.
-Because a third-party insurance is usually a cheaper and a better option, one of the few things that you’d need to watch out for is the 24-hour clock when it comes to third-party insurance coverage purchases.
+One of the few things that you’d need to watch out for is the 24-hour clock when it comes to third-party insurance coverage purchases.

 Mistake #6: Buying expensive policies.

 It’s human nature.
 We tend to think that expensive things are better.
-Which is why you will find yourself questioning yourself whether you should purchase the unnecessarily expensive “Super Cover”, costing #30/day on average.
+Which is why you will find yourself questioning yourself whether you should purchase the unnecessarily expensive “Super Cover”.

-Instead opt for cheaper third-party insurance that don’t try to hard-sell upper level of their products and preferably cover you for the bond that the rental company deducts. .
+Instead opt for cheaper third-party insurance that doesn’t try to hard-sell upper levels of their products and preferably cover you for the bond that the rental company deducts. .

 Mistake #7: Forgetting that you should have the option to opt out at any time.